txt/ase19/docs/optimize.md

 - If any of the bugs get lucky, and learn how to handle more antibiotics, those bugs move into a new band (where there is less competition for food).
 Hence, the new band gets full of bugs that can better handle that higher level of antibiotic.

+One important aspect of the above video, that might not be immediately apparent, is that bacteria from both sides the video
+<em>arrive in the middle at about the same time</em>.
+That is:

+-  Even though
+every little part of the above seen random and unreliable...
+-  The whole
+process is  not.
+Randomly jiggling and selecting things has some emergent stable properties (better bugs are found) and that this whole process is a repeatable, trustable, reliable effect.

 <img src="../etc/img/eukprok.png" width=400 align=right>
 (Just so you know, everything that is alive and big enough to be